Meniscus Tear Treatment

 If the patient does not respond and continues to have pain, swelling or mechanical symptoms of locking catching or giving out then surgery may be required.
 In those cases, Dr. Getelman will recommend a minimally invasive, arthroscopic procedure called a meniscectomy.
 During this procedure, he will trim out the tear or suture the torn pieces of cartilage together.
 At your consultation, Dr Getelman will discuss which surgical option is best and will discuss the different rehabilitation programs for removal or meniscectomy as compared to meniscal repair with sutures.

-For additional information on a meniscus injury or a meniscus tear, please contact the orthopedic office of Dr. Mark Getelman, knee specialist with offices in Van Nuys, Thousand Oaks and Los Angeles, California.
+For additional information on a meniscus injury or a meniscus tear, please contact the orthopedic office of Dr. Mark Getelman, knee specialist with offices in Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California.